Anti-Terrorism Act of 1987

 Anti-Terrorism Act of 1987 originated in the 100th United States Congress as four articles of anti-terrorism legislation.
 The United States House of Representatives bill was endorsed by eighty cosponsors while the United States Senate bill was endorsed by forty-nine cosponsors of the 100th United States Congress.
-The Act of Congress established prohibitions concerning the preoccupation of the Palestine Liberation Organization as a terrorist organization creating instability and meddling in the diplomatic relations of the Arab League and Middle East.
+The Act of Congress designated the Palestine Liberation Organization (PLO) as a terrorist organization, and prohibited the establishment of offices or other facilities at the behest of or to further the interests of the PLO.
+It also prohibited American citizens from receiving "anything of value except informational material from the PLO".